Quick test interpretation

 Increased | |

-Artifact | Hemolysis, anticoagulants (EDTA, oxalate, citrate), monoclonal gammopathy |
+Artifact | In vitro hemolysis especially with storage, anticoagulants (EDTA, oxalate, citrate), monoclonal gammopathy |

-Physiologic | Post-prandial, age (young animals) |
+Physiologic | Post-prandial, young animals |

 Iatrogenic | Phosphate enemas (especially cats) |

-↑ Intake | Hypervitaminosis D: ingestion of cholecalciferol rodenticides and plants (e.g. Cestrum diurnum, Solanum sp.), excessive dietary supplementation, granulomatous disease (e.g. fungal, parasitic), humoral hypercalcemia of malignancy (macrophage and lymphocyte origin e.g. histiocytic sarcoma) Excessive dietary phosphate: nutritional secondary hyperparathyroidism |
+↑ Intake | Hypervitaminosis D: ingestion of cholecalciferol rodenticides and plants (e.g. Cestrum diurnum, Solanum sp.), excessive dietary supplementation, granulomatous disease (e.g. fungal, parasitic), humoral hypercalcemia of malignancy (macrophage and lymphocyte origin e.g. histiocytic sarcoma) Excessive dietary phosphate: Nutritional secondary hyperparathyroidism |

 Transcellular shifts | Acute tumor lysis syndrome, severe skeletal muscle injury |

-↓ Excretion | ↓ GFR, hypoparathyroidism, acromegaly, hyperthyroidism; post-renal obstruction, bladder rupture (small animals) |
+↓ Excretion | ↓ GFR (of any cause), hypoparathyroidism, acromegaly, hyperthyroidism |

 Decreased | |